AckerlyXu/heima/articles/service-fabric/service-fabric-windows-cluster-x509-security.md

 }
  ```

+## Certificate roll over
+When using certificate common name instead of thumbprint, certificate roll over doesn't require cluster configuration upgrade.
+If certificate roll over involves issuer roll over, please keep the old issuer cert in the cert store at least 2 hours after installing the new issuer cert.

 ## Acquire the X.509 certificates
 To secure communication within the cluster, you will first need to obtain X.509 certificates for your cluster nodes.
 Additionally, to limit connection to this cluster to authorized machines/users, you will need to obtain and install certificates for the client machines.